 My trip ended in Dunedin, where most of my time were spent on reuniting with many friends I made along the way.
 I couldn't have think of a better way to end my trip more than spending my time with those I enjoyed hanging out with.

-From living like students in a student flat to being drove around by the local, here are what I did during my last 5 days in New Zealand.
+From living like students in a student flat to being driven around by the local, here is what I did during my last 5 days in New Zealand.